 The trail is well marked here.
 Follow the trail from the top, straight on, staying to the right at any intersection.

-From the top walk another 650 meters, and follow the waymark below, and make a turn to the left at this waymark, to continue a strong descent.
+From the top walk another 650 meters, and follow the waymark below, and make a turn to the left to continue a strong descent.

 Come to a gate in a few more meters.
 We caught up to an Australian bloke here.